 This error is because grep thinks it is a binary file.
 But our log files are never a binary one.
-This error is due to null value found in the log file.
-In order to read such files you have to use -a which tell grep to read this file as binary file.
+This error is due to the null value found in the log file.
+To read such files, you have to use -a which tell grep to read this file as a binary file.

 grep -a xyz abc.txt

 In our next two posts, we will see how to use grep with regular expressions.

 Latest posts by Surendra Anne (see all)

 - Online training on Linux Bash shell scripting - February 8, 2018